realjv3/InvoiceTrackr/readme.md

 The React components for the front end are in the /resources/assets/js folder.
 webpack.common.js is all set to bundle those React components and put them where they need to be (/public/js).
 You will need to use [webpack](https://julienrenaux.fr/2015/03/30/introduction-to-webpack-with-practical-examples/) to transpile and bundle these javascript files.
 When developing, run <code>npm run develop</code> on the dev server.
-This launch webpack, which will watch the jsx files and re-bundle & output them them to public/js/xyz.js as changes are made to the jsx files.
+This launches webpack, which will watch the jsx files and re-bundle & output them them to public/js/xyz.js as changes are made to the jsx files.

 ##### If you want to use Vagrant:
 1. create an nginx.conf file in proj. root, then edit path to it in the Vagrantfile:102.